ravi-mosaicml/ravi-composer/docs/source/method_cards/scale_schedule.md

     )
 ```

-For additional details on using the scale schedule ratio, see the {ref}`Scale Schedule Ratio <Scale Schedule Ratio>`
+For additional details on using the scale schedule ratio, see the `Scale Schedule Ratio <Scale Schedule Ratio>`_
 section in the schedulers guide.

 ## Suggested Hyperparameters